 Black Mold Is Toxic

-When you go to a yard sale, you may find wooden furniture at bargain prices.
-They may look good from afar until you notice mold growth.
-The same problem can beset the furniture you store away for a while, if the storage area is dark and damp.
+You may find wooden furniture at bargain prices when you go to a yard sale, and they may look good from afar until you notice mold growth.
+The same problem can beset the furniture you store away for a while if the storage area is dark and damp.

 The good news is that you can try to remove the mold yourself so that you can still salvage your furniture and home furnishings.

 You should wear old clothes, preferably long pants and shirts with sleeves.
-The mold spores can get on your skin, so these clothes can protect you.
-Afterwards, if you plan on still using these clothes you should clean them in hot water.
+The mold spores can get on your skin so that these clothes can protect you.
+Afterward, if you plan on still using these clothes, you should clean them in hot water.